 DORI STORIES collects the entire oeuvre of Dori’s work along with tons of memorial essays by her friends and lovers.
 I personally fell in love with her (not in love with her work, but in love with HER) when I started buying old WEIRDOs in the early ’90s.
 I didn’t know anything about her (including the fact that she had been dead for 3 or 4 years), but her comix are all at once frightening, sad, tragic and hilarious all at the same time.

 Dori could look at her life, and life in general, and boil it down to its pure essence.
 Supremely self-aware, Dori lived one hell of a rollercoaster of a life and she made sure that her readers would be sitting in the front car right next to her.
 DORI STORIES is one of the most intensely riveting and emotional comix collections and an immense treasure.
-And for the millionth time: Dori does NOT fuck her dog! (you’ll have to buy the book to figure that one out)
+And for the millionth time: Dori does NOT have sex with her dog! (you’ll have to buy the book to figure that one out)

 Julie Doucet seems like a decent successor of the Dori Seda tradition.
 It’s probably not fair to compare the two women’s work, but Dori set such a high standard it’s impossible to ignore or forget.

 MY NEW YORK DIARY by Julie recounts about a year in her life when she moved to NYC from Montreal to live with a guy she didn’t even really know.
 They were pen pals who met once and “fell in love”.
-Of course, the guy turns out to be a psychotic douchebag and the two lovebirds spend most of their time fucking and doing coke.
+Of course, the guy turns out to be a psychotic douchebag and the two lovebirds spend most of their time having sex and doing coke.
 Also, at the same time Julie was fast becoming the new darling of the underground comix scene thanks to her comic DIRTY PLOTTE, from which MY NEW YORK DIARY is reprinted.
 Her boyfriend quickly becomes jealous of her since his comics suck and he couldn’t sell one to save his life.
 After a couple of pages you start to wonder why Julie ever got involved with this guy, but then you figure, hey, at least he makes for an entertaining story.